VazkiiMods/Botania/doc/omake.md

 And thus, the two bided their time, and on the day of their release, they decided to become sworn sisters.
-Kneeling and facing the north, the two held up three petals and each swore to dedicate their lives to fighting for justice, in their own way, and to each other.
+Kneeling and facing the north, the two held up three petals and each swore to dedicate their lives to fighting for justice and to each other.

 And then, they began.
 Through murky connections unknown to Dreadthorne, Bellethorne was able to provide the both of them a safe home base from which they would plot their next